 Applicants will be prepared to participate fully in the program.
 Attendance and overall program participation is required in order to successfully advance through the program.

-The Collaborative Environment and Sustainability Program welcomes graduate students from all faculties and most departments.
-A list of home programs includes but is not limited to: Chemistry, Engineering, Political Science, Anthropology, History, Microbiology and Immunology, Geography, Biology, Physics, Law, Business, Computer Science, Sociology, Earth Sciences, Information and Media Studies and the Faculty of Education, with a designated supervisor overseeing their research/thesis work within that discipline.
+The Collaborative Environment and Sustainability Program welcomes graduate students from all faculties and departments.
+A list of home programs includes but is not limited to: Chemistry, Engineering, Political Science, Anthropology, History, Microbiology and Immunology, Geography, Biology, Physics, Law, Business, Computer Science, Sociology, Earth Sciences, Information and Media Studies and the Faculty of Education.

 Admission to a home program (department) must occur before application to the collaborative program.
 Application deadlines and admissions processes are unique to each department and separate from Collaborative Environment and Sustainability Program processes.
 Prospective Western students will contact and consult directly with home programs to learn about the admissions process in the department that interests them and the method of identification of a home department research supervisor.